ephraimg/calculator/README.md

-This is a JavaScript calculator with these features:
+This is a JavaScript calculator with several features:

 - Obeys PEMDAS
 - Allows user to store/retrieve numbers or expressions in displayed memory slots